richard-fisher/ramaze/guide/general/sessions.md

 client requests a new resource as the data will be deleted automatically at that point.

+To integrate flash with your application views include {Ramaze::Helper::Flash}
+in your controller and call function ``flashbox`` inside the view.

 Below is an example of how the flash data can be used in a typical Ramaze
 application:

     class Blogs < Ramaze::Controller
       map '/'
+      helper :flash

       def index
         flash[:message]